 The Duke of York’s long military career included both triumphant victories and humiliating defeats such as the failed Flanders expedition that led to the "Grand Old Duke of York" mocking him.
 Following that campaign, he revitalized the British military and reconstructed it into the force that ultimately smashed Napoleon at Waterloo.

-This next pair is also of royal quality.
+This next pair of antique muzzleloader pistols is also of royal quality.
 On fact, these flintlock pistols are of near identical form as the pair built for the future George IV (then the Prince of Wales) by Durs Egg (1748-1831) that are contained within the Metropolitan Museum of Art (accession number: 35.81.1.-.2) and recently on display as part of the MET's "The Art of London Firearms" exhibit.
 The current pair has silver hallmarks for 1792 indicating they may actually predate the completion date of the Prince of Wales pistols by one to two years (noted as hallmarked 1793 and 1794).

 The embellishment, robust stock, and .65 (carbine) caliber bores would have certainly been very fitting for an English officer serving during the French Revolutionary Wars such as the War of the First Coalition that Britain took part in starting that same year.
 Perhaps they were made for an officer of one of the Prince of Wales's regiments such as the 10th (Prince of Wales's Own) Regiment of (Light) Dragoons, 3rd (Prince of Wales's) Dragoon Guards, or 12th (Prince of Wales's) Regiment of (Light) Dragoons.

-Let’s jump forward in time a half century.
+Let’s jump forward in time a half-century.
 These incredible pistols were made for the famous 1851 Crystal Palace Exhibition in London, the first World’s Fair.
 Louis-Julien Gastinne-Renette (1812-1885) was one of the leading Parisian gunmakers of the era and won numerous awards at French national and international exhibitions.
 Rock Island Auction Company is no stranger to the exceptional exhibition pistols of Gastinne-Renette of Paris, but their pistols never fail to impress, including these beauties which feature gorgeous Gothic architectural designs throughout.

 Historic cased pair of chiseled and relief carved Gastinne-Renette Percussion dueling/target exhibition pistols with coordinating suite of accouterments displayed at the 1851 Crystal Palace Exhibition in London, the First World’s Fair.